ed-syspertec/Virtel/docs/manuals/virtel/Virtel457IG/Installation_Guide.rst

 	/&
 	* $$ EOJ

-*Figure 7.7 VIRCONF JCL in VSE for syntax verification*
+*Figure 7.7 VIRCONF JCL in z/VSE for syntax verification*

 ::